atg-abhishek/MusicSystem/README.md

 The day was spent trying to understand how MIDI interprets musical notes as compared to the way music is composed in real life, also having a few struggles understanding the concept of channels in the context of MIDI

+The progress on the development has been slow due to several issues that I've been encountering in terms of making the DL class work in the current environment.
+There are several methods and functionalities that have either be changed in their implementations or have subtle variations and I'm trying to callibrate that to get the results that I want.